Do I have to ride my bike in a bike lane or can I use the sidewalk?

 As a child you learned how to ride your bike by going up and down your block’s sidewalks.
 As you got older you ventured farther away, down longer sidewalks and driveways, only going into the street when absolutely necessary.
 Riding on sidewalks was what was safe and familiar.
 However, now that more and more adults are using bikes for transportation (thanks, no doubt, to soaring gas prices), bike lanes have become the preferred routes for riding one’s bike.

-Every state, commonwealth, and municipality has their own stance and opinions on mandatory bike lane use.
+Every state, commonwealth and municipality has its own stance and opinions on mandatory bike lane use.
 Some feel that you should always use a bike lane when available, while others allow you to decide for yourself.

 - Virginia, like D.C., also doesn’t require you to use bike lanes at all times, but highly suggests you use them where available in order to decrease sidewalk traffic.

 No matter where you ride, safety should always be your number one priority.
 Make sure you’re always following the rules of the road and staying alert to your surroundings.
 Sidewalks can be just as dangerous as busy roads if you’re the one not paying attention.

 Did you find this article helpful?
 Like us on Facebook and let us know why you were interested in reading about bicycle laws, or contact us directly to learn more about bicycle safety, rights and accidental injury options.